DarkStoorM/JumpRoyale/wip_README.md

 0, being the default sprite, so we can get 6.
 We could change it more frequently, but I need to measure what is the actual achievable height, because right now it looks impossible to even reach the fourth change (4352px height).

+[Edit]
+After some tests on bigger screen, the new platforms seem like they are too thin... they will have to be bigger, otherwise this might look really bad on stream.

 ---

 ## Benchmarking